codeemoji/codeemoji-plugin/README.md

 ![Collector Class Diagram - Example](docs/screenshots/howtoextend02.png)

+The _InlayHintsCollector_ framework interface can be implemented in the plugin by the _CECollector_ and _CECollectorMulti_.
+The interface defines the _collect(PsiElement, Editor, InlayHintsSink)_ method. _CECollectorMulti_ allows you to implement this method using a list of collectors, useful for use with _CEProviderMulti_.

 The _CECollector_ abstract class is the main class for implementing a collector.
 As can be seen in the diagram above, it has three main extensions: _CESimpleCollector_, _CEProjectCollector_ and _CEImplicitCollector_.
 The first is for general use.
 The other two extensions are specific cases for working with implicit annotations and